rgreminger/tilburg-science-hub/docs/workflow/index.md

 The following pages should help you to get introduced to a few principles of a proper workflow management system.

 !!! tip
     * We may sometimes sound a bit dogmatic about certain things (e.g., you MUST do this or that).
 Please trust us that many of our teachings will make sense only after a while; so - stick with our recommendations during the course of your first few projects.
 Later on, take the liberty to design the workflows to your needs.
 	* You should be able to complete this subchapter in one sitting within 60-120 minutes.

+!!! warning
+	This site is under development, and will be updated soon.
+For now, you've reached the dead-end street of how much material we have at this moment.
+Please check back later.

 <!--#* Please follow the steps one-by-one in the order they appear on the side bar and do not deviate from them, unless you really know what you are doing.
 #* Where necessary, we have provided instructions for Mac, Windows and Linux machines.
 --!>